-There are two main battles in this story:
+There are two main big struggles in this story:

-- The interpersonal battle, between the two best friends
+- The interpersonal big struggle, between the two best friends

-- The battle against nature, with the snake inside the house
+- The big struggle against nature, with the snake inside the house

-The battle scene between the boys has been foreshadowed by a montage of scenes showing us how these characters are spending their time in the woods: A lot of time is spent playing childlike, competitive games.
+The big struggle scene between the boys has been foreshadowed by a montage of scenes showing us how these characters are spending their time in the woods: A lot of time is spent playing childlike, competitive games.

 Then of course there is the snake scene.

 I watched this with my Australian-born husband who laughed and said, “A snake would never behave like that.”
 That’s true, but the thing is, sometimes writers of stories need ‘nature’ to make a strike.
 They did it in Jaws (even though sharks don’t hunt people).
 Larry McMurtry did it in Lonesome Dove with the impossible and infamous cottonmouth incident, killing one river-crosser and impressing upon the audience that nature can and will kill them off one by one.
 More recently we have Andy Weir’s The Martian, in which the main character is subjected to a horrific dust storm and must therefore leave his spaceship.
 In fact, horrific dust storms can’t happen on Mars because of its lack of atmosphere.
 If something hits you on Mars, it’s like being bashed with feathers.
 Weir has been criticised for this incident in an otherwise quite scientifically accurate story, and has said numerous times that he needed ‘nature to strike first’.